 Subject line: An important update about our wedding plans

 Use Messages to Direct Your Guests to the Announcements Banner on Your Website

 As we mentioned earlier, guests can visit your website via the View Our Website button (see above) located in the email message.
 This is especially useful if you a) want to provide guests with further information, or b) want to encourage guests to visit your website for periodic updates.
 And now, thanks to Joy’s Announcement Banner feature, it’s an especially great time to link guests to more information.

-Joy’s Announcement Banner feature is intended to bring attention to anything you wish, such as an important update (i.e. COVID-19’s impact on your event).
-As such, your announcement will display as a “banner” at the top of your Welcome page.
+Joy’s Announcement Banner feature is intended to bring attention to anything you wish, such as an important update or a reminder to RSVP.
+As such, your announcement will be the first thing your guests see when they visit your site.

 Use Tags to Send a Message to Specific Guests

 Depending on the context of your general or reminder email, you may not want to send your message to everyone.
 In fact, it may not even be pertinent to all of your guests.

 For example, you decide to host an informal pre-rehearsal brunch for only your rehearsal guests, and you want to send a quick note about the venue, date, and time.
 Although you can certainly send an email to a subset of guests by manually selecting them from the Guest List — i.e. searching for guests using the search box or sifting through the entire Guest List — you can also use Joy’s Guest Tags.
 Guest Tags enable you to quickly find the guests you’re looking for, those assigned to the “Rehearsal” tag (in this case), to begin your message.